SomdattaNag/Security-Screening-System/learn.md

     2. Add multiple images of each person in their respective subfolder to improve recognition accuracy.

 4. Environment Configuration:
-    1. Copy `.env.example` to a `.env` file.
+    1. Copy .env.example to a .env file.
     2. Replace placeholder values with your actual credentials.

 5. Configure Email Settings
     1. Ensure message.py loads email settings from the .env file.
     2. Ensure the send_email() function can send emails from your desired account.
-    3. Verify SMTP server details are correctly handled (`smtp.gmail.com` and port `587` for Gmail).
+    3. Verify SMTP server details are correctly handled (smtp.gmail.com and port 587 for Gmail).

+6. Configure SMS Settings
+    1. Ensure message.py loads SMS settings (TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, TWILIO_PHONE_NUMBER, ALERT_PHONE_NUMBERS) from the .env file.
+    2. Set up a free Twilio account, obtain your credentials from the dashboard, and verify your test phone numbers.

-6. Run the Project
+7. Run the Project
     run the main file
         python main.py
-7. Stop the System
+8. Stop the System
     Press 'q' in the webcam window or close the window to stop.

 # Contribution Guidelines: